-Why is Financial Education important?
+Why is financial education important?

 First and foremost, there is a huge appetite for financial education.
 The Task Force for Financial literacy was created by the government to address the literacy problem and it was clear that Canadians want more financial education and one of the best places for it to happen is in the workplace.

 Financial programs are good for employees.
 The worst employee to have is the one that is financially stressed and constantly worrying about money.
-There is a tremendous amount of research confirming that when you improve the financial literacy for the employee, it brings tangible benefits to both the employers and employees.
+There is a tremendous amount of research confirming that when you improve financial literacy for the employee, it brings tangible benefits to both the employers and employees.
 Studies have shown that financially stable employees are more productive, appreciate their jobs more and have less absenteeism.
 Helping employee’s bottom lines also helps employer bottom lines.

-Just like wellness programs can turn an ordinary benefit program into something really special and unique, financial education can also help employee see the true value of a benefit program.
+Just like wellness programs can turn an ordinary benefit program into something really special and unique, financial education can also help the employee see the true value of a benefits program.
 It helps employees really appreciate what their employers provide.
 Aligning the employer, employee, and the benefit plan is essential for the financial and professional success of any organization.

 Good programs can take an ordinary group retirement program and make it exceptional.

-Financial Education is our business
+Financial education is our business